SheetJS/js-word/README.md

 NOTE: this project has been merged into [js-xlsx](http://sheetjs.com/js-xlsx).
 The API is identical to js-xls.
 Some future changes may be backported, but all new projects should use js-xlsx.
+The API is identical and xlsx.js is a complete drop-in replacement.

 # xls